-Isfield Place was down-sized during the early 18th century but still maintained its grandeur as a comfortable gentry residence.
+Isfield was down-sized during the early 18th century but still maintained its grandeur as a comfortable gentry residence.
 The Estate was tenanted during the middle years of the 18th century.
-In the middle of the 19th century Henry King converted Isfield Place for his own occupation.
-King made a number of changes including the construction and restoration of the outbuildings, garden walls and substantial internal alterations.
-Isfield Place today represents about half of the original Tudor Mansion constructed by the Shurley family; a size and layout far more suitable for modern day living.
+In the middle of the 19th century, Henry King, converted Isfield for his own occupation.
+King made a number of amendments including the restoration of the outbuildings, garden walls and substantial internal alterations.
+Isfield Place today represents about half of the original Tudor Mansion constructed by the Shurley's; a size and layout far more suitable for modern day living.